stonith404/pingvin-share/README.md

    pm2 delete pingvin-share-backend pingvin-share-frontend
    ```
 2. Repeat the steps from the [installation guide](#stand-alone-installation) except the `git clone` step.

+### Custom branding

+#### Name

+You can change the name of the app by visiting the admin configuration page and changing the `App Name`.

+#### Logo

+You can change the logo of the app by replacing the images in the `/data/images` (or with the standalone installation `/frontend/public/img`) folder with your own logo.
+The folder contains the following images:

+- `logo.png` - The logo in the header and home page
+- `favicon.png` - The favicon
+- `opengraph.png` - The image used for sharing on social media
+- `icons/*` - The icons used for the PWA

 ## 🖤 Contribute